Taxi or ride-sharing app use case

 - Unsuccessful Taxi Hails

-- Send apologies and promotional credit to users who had unsuccessful taxi hails, that weren’t followed by a successful taxi hail within a certain amount of time.
+- Send apologies and promotional credit to users who had Unsuccessful Taxi Hails, that weren’t followed by a Successful Taxi Hail within a certain amount of time.

 - Send promotions to power users with lots of Successful Taxi Hails to thank them for their loyalty.

-- Whether or not they have any promotional credit?
+- Whether users have any promotional credit?

 These characteristics could then be tagged as the following custom attributes: